victorokech/cloudinary-video-slideshow/README.md

 ## Introduction

-In this article, we’ll explore the ways you can build a simple Cloudinary Watermark API using Laravel.
-The API will allow you to add a watermark to an image using Cloudinary's powerful transformational API.
-We’ll be using Laravel 8, and all of the code is available for reference on GitHub.
+Slideshows are the perfect addition to your media collection.
+They make your social media content engaging, fun and memorable and are great for business promotional purposes.
+In this article, we will create a video slideshow using Laravel and Cloudinary.

+Some use cases for slideshows include:
+- Creating a personalized video of a user’s recent items.
+- Creating a personalized video of items a user left in their shopping cart.
+- Creating a daily sale video of different products automatically.
+- Creating a real-estate video out of apartment images.

+The possibilities are endless since with dynamic transformations like Content Aware Crop you can create video slideshows for your Instagram, WhatsApp and TikTok Stories.

+Let's get started.

 ## PHPSandbox and Github

-The final project can be viewed on [PHPSandbox](https://phpsandbox.io/e/x/nuopv?&layout=EditorPreview&iframeId=61ihmshq1o&theme=dark&defaultPath=/&showExplorer=no&openedFiles=/app/Http/Livewire/FileUpload.php) and the entire source code is available on my [Github](https://github.com/victorokech/cloudinary-watermark-api) repository.
+The final project can be viewed on [PHPSandbox](https://phpsandbox.io/e/x/nuopv?&layout=EditorPreview&iframeId=61ihmshq1o&theme=dark&defaultPath=/&showExplorer=no&openedFiles=/app/Http/Livewire/FileUpload.php) and the entire source code is available on my [Github](https://github.com/victorokech/cloudinary-video-slideshow) repository.

 ## Prerequisites

 Using Cloudinary in your Laravel projects is pretty straightforward.
 However, for you to be able to easily follow along, you need to have a good command of your terminal, Git and entry knowledge of PHP specifically with the Laravel framework.

-You also need to understand what a RESTful API is.
-REST stands for _REpresentational State Transfer_ and is an architectural style for network communication between applications, which relies on a stateless protocol (usually HTTP) for interaction.

-Lastly, you will need an API Client/Platform such as [Postman](https://www.postman.com/) or [Insomnia](https://insomnia.rest/) installed on your system to test the API endpoints.

 ## Getting Started